 The conduct of the parties will only be considered in cases where it is inequitable to disregard it.
 Adultery or forms of unreasonable behaviour are normally not considered to meet the threshold.
 An example where conduct was taken into account by the courts was in C v T All ER (D) 43 (Jun); in this case, the husband sexually assaulted his grandchildren, taking and making indecent photographs of them and put them on the internet.
 The court held this was conduct that amounted to 'the grossest breach of trust'.

 If you are in the process of a divorce, it is crucial you seek legal advice regarding a financial settlement.
 Even if you are able to agree on a settlement between yourselves, it always pays to see a family law solicitor to ensure your long-term best interests are protected.

 Guillaumes LLP Solicitors is a full-service law firm based in Weybridge, Surrey.
-We have a highly experienced family law team who can assist you with divorce-related financial settlements and child mediation services.
+We have a highly experienced family law team with dedicated dispute resolution solicitors who can assist you with divorce-related financial settlements and child mediation services.
 To make an appointment, please call us on 01932 840 111.